eduard93/docx/article_en.md

 # Parsing docx with the help of XSLT

 The task of handling office documents, namely docx documents, xlsx tables and pptx presentations is quite complicated.
-This article is about parsing, creating and editing documents using only XSLT and ZIP.
+This article offers a way to parse, create and edit documents using only XSLT and ZIP.

 Why?
-docx is the most popular document format, so the ability to generate and parse this format  can always can be useful.
-The solution in a form of a ready-made library, can be inappropriate for several reasons:
+docx is the most popular document format, so the ability to generate and parse this format would always can be useful.
+The solution in a form of a ready-made library, can be problematic for several reasons:
 - library may not exist
 - you do not need another black box in your project
 - restrictions of the library: platforms, etc.
 - licensing
 - processing speed

-So, in this article I would use only basic tools for working with the docx documents.
+So, in this article I would use only basic tools for work with the docx documents.

 ## Docx structure
 What is a docx document?
 A docx file is a zip archive which physically contains 2 types of files: